 By bus

 To avoid disappointment, make sure you book your seat in advance from their website especially during high season, as tickets tend to sell out fast.
 We experienced people showing up at the bus station looking to buy a ticket but they were all sold out.
 You will also need to check-in before boarding, so you should arrive approximately 1 hour before the bus leaves.
-Another bus company is Conectando, however, they have a very limited online presence.
+Another bus company is Conectando, however, they have a limited online presence.

 GOOD TO KNOW:

 The internet in Cuba does not work the way we are used to.
 Getting online is not easy and you will not be able to get it 24/7.
 Avoid relying on apps and emails to keep your tickets/reservations.
-Instead, print your pre-booked tickets and bring them with you in your everyday bag.
+Instead, print your pre-booked tickets and keep them in your everyday bag.
 We avoid printing when possible.
 However, on this occasion, having printed tickets with us proved to be handy.

 By taxi colectivo

-A little bit of history
+A little bit of history on Trinidad

-What to do in Trinidad, Cuba
+Things to do in Trinidad, Cuba

 Here is our list of top things to do in Trinidad